jarv/one-post-a-year/README.md

     # Classes included in this theme for the 'github' and 'solarized-dark' styles
 ```

+### Head and Footer

+Allows for inserting additional code directly into the `<head>` and `<footer>` sections of the template.
+These can be useful for providing scripts or other logic that is very likely not configurable as part of this very simple theme.

+Create either `layouts/partials/extend-head.html` or `layouts/partials/extend-footer.html` and these will automatically be included in your website build.
+Both partials are injected as the last items in `<head>` and `<footer>`.

 ---
 Why?
 I use this for my own site [jarv.org](https://jarv.org) which sometimes occasionally has more than one update in a year.